gvtret/libxml2/rs/docs/parser_audit.md

 - :white_check_mark: `xmlSAXUserParseFile` and `xmlSAXUserParseMemory` validate inputs via the placeholder DOM builder while leaving SAX callbacks unimplemented.
 - :white_check_mark: `xmlCtxtReadMemory`, `xmlCtxtReadDoc`, and `xmlCtxtReadFile` reuse the placeholder parser with an existing context.
 - :white_check_mark: `xmlRecoverMemory`, `xmlRecoverDoc`, and `xmlRecoverFile` reuse the read helpers with recovery parsing enabled.
-- :white_check_mark: Push-mode helpers (`xmlCreatePushParserCtxt`, `xmlParseChunk`, `xmlStopParser`) accumulate streamed input and defer to the placeholder DOM parser on termination.
+- :white_check_mark: Push-mode helpers (`xmlCreatePushParserCtxt`, `xmlParseChunk`, `xmlStopParser`, `xmlResumeParser`) accumulate streamed input and defer to the placeholder DOM parser on termination.
 - :x: All other parser-facing functions still call into the legacy C implementation and need Rust shims.

 ## Entry points